manoKou/events-api/README.md

  A database is also needed.
 In this project i am using [MySql](https://www.mysql.com/), but any other database can work with minor modifications.

- I would recommend you use a Virtual Environment to manage you development servers, databases and installations, to avoid poluting you native machine.
-Different versions of various projects can be hard to manage.
-My pick is [Vagrant](https://www.vagrantup.com/).
+ Finaly, you might want to use a Virtual Environment to manage you development servers, databases and installations, to avoid polluting you native machine.
+Hosting different versions of stuff, on top of having various projects, can be hard to manage.
+Check out [Vagrant](https://www.vagrantup.com/).

 # Quick Start